petrstepanov/sw-calculator/README.md

 Currently it is possible to run application either on macOS or Linux.
 I will try to compile the windows binary whenever the native Windows ROOT 6 build will be released.

+## Installation on Windows 10

+1. Install Ubuntu linux inside Windows Subsystem for Linux (WSL) as described [here](https://medium.com/@petrstepanov/install-cern-root-roofit-on-macos-and-linux-for-dummies-df787fd41ef4).

+2. Open _Start → Ubuntu_ to launch linux Terminal.
+Proceed with Installation on Linux below.

+P.S.
+Running the program on older versions of Windows is currently not possible.
+If you are familiar with CMAKE please contribute :-)

 ## Installation on Linux or macOS

 1. Install CERN ROOT on your system.
 Details can be found [here](https://medium.com/@petrstepanov/install-cern-root-roofit-on-macos-and-linux-for-dummies-df787fd41ef4).